 Home > Signature Programmes > Gabrielite Digital Literacy Programme (GDLP)

-The school will be launching an applied learning programme known as the Gabrielite Digital Literacy Programme (GDLP) for Primary 3 students in May.
+The school will be launching an applied learning programme known as the Gabrielite Digital Literacy Programme (GDLP) for Primary 3 students.
 We recognise that digital literacy is a vital skillset to prepare our Gabrielites for the future.
 GDLP will equip our young digital users with the knowledge, skills and attitude that allow them to be safe and empowered in an increasingly digital world.

 GDLP is designed to equip our Gabrielites with digital literacy that will help them take on an active role in the digital world now and in the future.
 It leverages on the integrative approach of Coding and Design to solve real world problems.
 It explores the social and cultural practices of digital literacy that enable our students to make the most of their multiple interactions with digital technology and media meaningfully.
 It will tap into the breadth and depth of Coding and Design to deliver stimulating and engaging experiences to challenge our students to re-imagine the world around them as well as to equip them with the character and skills for the future.